swhortonbsak/Mayorism/README.md

 ### Presets & Interface

 * **Preset Management**
-  Save and load presets that store **plugin settings**, not amp combinations
+  Save and load presets that store your settings

 * **Real-time Metering**
   Input and output level visualization